cloud443/terraform/README.md

 Note: The terraform apply command will prompt you to confirm the changes before they are applied.
 To bypass this confirmation, you can use the -auto-approve flag.

-Once the cluster has been deployed, you can verify that it was created successfully by running the following command:
+Once the cluster has been deployed,

+Run the following command to retrieve the access credentials for your cluster and configure kubectl.

+ aws eks --region $(terraform output -raw region) update-kubeconfig \
+    --name $(terraform output -raw cluster_name)

+    Verify the Cluster
+Use kubectl commands to verify your cluster configuration.

+First, get information about the cluster.

+ kubectl cluster-info

+ Clean up your workspace
+ Destroy any resources you create when you are done with this tutorial.
+Run terraform destroy and confirm with yes in your terminal.